polyfillpolyfill/polyfill-service/README.md

 # polyfill.io VCL ported to JavaScript

 This is a near direct port of <https://github.com/Financial-Times/polyfill-service/tree/master/fastly/vcl>.
+You can view the deployed version at <https://polyfill-service.edgecompute.app/>

 To run this project:
 - Clone the repository and change into the repository directory